jshiv/RocketpoolExitArbitrage/README.md

 ## Requirements

 1. **Go (version 1.22+ recommended)**
     - You can download and install Go from the official [Go Downloads page](https://go.dev/dl/).
     - Refer to the official [Getting Started](https://go.dev/doc/install) guide for further instructions.
     - Earlier versions (e.g., 1.20, 1.21) may still work, but are **not** tested.

 2. **Access to a Web3 Provider**
     - Typically this is your **Rocket Pool Eth1 client** (e.g., Geth, Nethermind).
+        - This can also be a WEB3 provider like [infura](https://docs.metamask.io/services/get-started/infura/).
+Set the full RPC URL with `--rpc ...`
     - Ensure that your Rocket Pool setup has `Expose RPC Ports` configured to `Open to Localhost`.

 3. **Minipool Exit Completed**
     - To finalize a minipool and distribute the full 32 ETH, the validator must be **exited from the consensus layer**.
     - Use the **Rocket Pool** command `rocketpool m e` to initiate the exit.
+        - For Allnodes, users, click the 3 dots to the right of your minipool and select `Voluntary exit`.
     - Wait until the exit is fully processed and ETH is withdrawn from the consensus layer before proceeding with distribution.
     - You can monitor progress in your node logs or by using on-chain explorers to confirm that ETH has been returned.

 ---